usercode/DataUnits/README.md

 ## How to use it

-You can create a `ByteSize` object from Bits, bytes, kilobytes, megabytes, gigabytes and terabytes.
+You can create a `ByteSize` object from bits, bytes, kilobytes, megabytes, gigabytes and terabytes.

 - JsonConverter and TypeConverter are already available.